-Since Chromebooks started out as a Google initiative, the devices are ideal for use with Google Classroom.
+Since Chromebooks started as a Google initiative, the devices are ideal for use with Google Classroom.
 For a more general overview of everything on the software platform you may want to check out our Google Classroom guide.

 That said, there are many Chromebooks with LTE, which means the devices are always connected to the internet – ideal for schools with limited WiFi capacity or children who don't have access to the internet but take the Chromebook home.